lanl/Theseus/README.md

 After R is installed, run **theseus_illustration.R** to reproduce Figures 2, 3, 4, 6, and 7, or run **theseus_results.R** to reproduce Figures 13 and 14.

+Users may need to setwd('Path/to/Theseus/Directory/') in line 34 of both .R files.

 ## Data Details